 Come explore He Tohu

-In He Tohu you can see the Petition in person, along with He Whakaputanga and Te Tiriti.
+In He Tohu you can see the original Suffrage Petition as well as the original He Whakaputanga and Te Tiriti.

 Explore the stories of the Women's Suffrage Petition, and get to know the people who signed the document.